ethb3rlin/find-a-team/README.md

 ## Communication

 Interacting through issues might be great to find an initial match, but you probably want to take the conversation off GitHub at some point.

-1. You could meet in the `#buidlyourberlinteam` chat on Status: <https://status.im/>
-2. Or join the hacker chat room on Riot: [#ethberlinhackers:matrix.org](https://riot.im/app/#/room/#ethberlinhackers:matrix.org)
+Join the hacker chat room on Matrix: [#find:tchncs.de](https://matrix.to/#/#find:tchncs.de)

-You can also just directly leave your personal Riot/Status address in your tracking issue.
+You can also just directly leave your personal Matrix address in your tracking issue if you prefer.